AudioCommons/audiocommons.github.io/_posts/2018-10-23-abbey-road-industry.md

 ## References

+Ceriani, M. & Fazekas, G. (2018) [Audio Commons ontology: a data model for an audio content ecosystem](https://qmro.qmul.ac.uk/xmlui/handle/123456789/43143).
+In Proceedings of the 17th International Semantic Web Conference (ISWC 2018).

+Pauwels, J., Fazekas, G., & Sandler, M. B. (2018).
+Recommending songs to music learners based on chord content.
+In Proceedings of the 2018 Joint Workshop on Machine Learning for Music.

 Pauwels, J., Xambó, A., Roma, G., Barthet, M., & Fazekas, G. (2018).
-Exploring Real-time Visualisations to Support Chord Learning with a Large Music Collection.
+[Exploring Real-time Visualisations to Support Chord Learning with a Large Music Collection](http://annaxambo.me/pub/Pauwels_et_al_2018_Exploring_real-time_visualisations.pdf).
 In Proceedings of the Web Audio Conference.

 Pearce, A., Brookes, T., & Mason, R. (2017, June).
-Timbral attributes for sound effect library searching.
+[Timbral attributes for sound effect library searching](http://epubs.surrey.ac.uk/841960/).
 In Audio Engineering Society Conference: 2017 AES International Conference on Semantic Audio.
 Audio Engineering Society.

-Stolfi, A., Ceriani, M., Turchet, L., and Barthet, M. (2018a).
-Playsound.space: Inclusive Free Music Improvisations Using Audio Commons.
-In Proc.
-Int.
-Conf. on New Interfaces for Musical Expression.
+Stolfi, A., Ceriani, M., Turchet, L., & Barthet, M. (2018a).
+[Playsound.space: Inclusive Free Music Improvisations Using Audio Commons](http://www.nime.org/proceedings/2018/nime2018_paper0050.pdf).
+In Proceedings International Conference on New Interfaces for Musical Expression.

-Stolfi, A., Milo, A., Ceriani, and Barthet, M. (2018b).
-[Participatory musical improvisations with Playsound.space.](https://webaudioconf.com/papers/participatory-musical-improvisations-with-playsound-space.pdf) In Proc.
-Web Audio Conference 2018 Berlin
+Stolfi, A., Milo, A., Ceriani M., &  Barthet, M. (2018b).
+[Participatory musical improvisations with Playsound.space](https://webaudioconf.com/papers/participatory-musical-improvisations-with-playsound-space.pdf).
+In Proceedings of the Web Audio Conference.

+Stolfi, A., Milo, A., Viola F., Ceriani M., &  Barthet, M. (2018).
+Playsound.space: An Ubiquitous System in Progress.
+In Proceedings of EIGHTH Workshop on Ubiquitous Music (VIII UbiMus).

+Xambó, A., Pauwels, J., Roma, G., Barthet, M., &  Fazekas, G. (2018).
+[Jam with jamendo: Querying a large music collection by chords from a learner’s perspective](https://www.researchgate.net/publication/327607463_Jam_with_Jamendo_Querying_a_Large_Music_Collection_by_Chords_from_a_Learner's_Perspective).
+In Proceedings of the 13th International Audio Mostly Conference.